Moru Curry Recipe

 Yogurt mixture added to the pan.

-Switch on the heat again at low.
+Switch the heat back on at a low setting.

 Check for salt and add more if needed.